PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Tutorials/Mario Pyramid (Easy)/english.md

 print("#### \n");
 ```

-but we can use a for loop!
+But we can use a for loop!

 ```
 ![] TODO explain?